 There's more on choosing between fibre providers in this guide.

-The aluminium and copper cable combination used in phone lines simply can't carry as much information as fibre.
-They are more likely to suffer from interference and have high attenuation rates - which means the service gets slower (and considerably so) the further away we are from the exchange.
+While it's the most common connection, our phone lines simply can't carry as much information as coaxial cable or fibre.
+They're more likely to suffer from interference and have high attenuation rates - which means the service gets slower (and considerably so) the further away we are from the exchange.

 2. Fastest broadband on a BT phone line

 If phone lines are all that's available, the fastest broadband providers will use ADSL2+ technology.